gregv12/fluxtion-server/docs/guide/injecting-config-into-a-processor.md

 # How to inject initial config into a processor

-This guide shows two simple ways to inject configuration into your event processors at server boot when using the fluent AppConfig builder.
+This guide shows how to inject configuration into your event processors at server boot when using the fluent AppConfig builder.

 When to use this:
 - Provide per-processor settings (thresholds, file names, feature flags)